fsistemas/sql2json/README.rst

 ==============

 sql2json is a tool to query a sql database and write an output in JSON format in standard output.
+This tool is focused to use to automate command line apps or cron jobs to extract data from sql databases

 sql2json install
 ================